IBM/aspera-cli/README.erb.md

 To specify a HTTP proxy, set the HTTP_PROXY environment variable (or HTTPS_PROXY), those are honoured by Ruby when calling REST APIs.

-## Proxy auto config (BETA)
+## Proxy auto config

-BETA: The `fpac` option allows specification of a Proxy Auto Configuration (PAC) file, by its URL for local FASP agent.
+The `fpac` option allows specification of a Proxy Auto Configuration (PAC) file, by its URL for local FASP agent.
 Supported schemes are : http:, https: and file:.

 The PAC file can be tested with command: `config proxy_check` , example: